sbis04/rapyd_checkout/README.md

    flutter run
    ```

-> ** The Dart code of the Flutter app is present inside the `lib` directory (in case your want to check out or review the code).
+> ** The Dart code of the Flutter app is present inside the `lib` directory (in case you want to check out or review the code).

 ## App Overview